atomly/packages/README.md

 6. Introspect the database then generate the Prisma schema and client by executing the `generate_prisma_client.sh` script.
 7. Once the Docker containers are running, the database is synchronized and introspected, and the Prisma client has been successfuly generated, it is now safe to start the server by running `npm start`.

+### Troubleshooting

+- If you're getting `Not able to execute a .sh file: /bin/bash^M: bad interpreter` errors on Windows when Docker Compose tries to run the containers, make sure the respective `.sh` scripts have LF line endings, [more here](https://askubuntu.com/questions/304999/not-able-to-execute-a-sh-file-bin-bashm-bad-interpreter).

 ---

 ## Docker Compose